 Ability to perform the work

 An officer will assess if you’re able to perform the work described in the lead statement of the eligible occupation, as set out in the occupational descriptions of the National Occupational Classification (NOC).
 In doing this assessment, an officer may consider previous relevant training or work experience.
-Refer to the Document Checklist – Home Child Care Provider and Home Support Worker [IMM 5981] (PDF, 3.39 MB) for more information on what you need to provide as proof of ability.
+Refer to the Document Checklist – Home Child Care Provider and Home Support Worker [IMM 5981] (opens in a new tab) for more information on what you need to provide as proof of ability.

 2. Proficiency in English or French